-With the party’s spring federal conference just round the corner, the latest report from the party’s Federal Finance and Administration Committee (FFAC) is out, which gives the chance to compare the party’s finances now with five years ago.
+With the Liberal Democrat spring federal conference just round the corner, the latest report from the party’s Federal Finance and Administration Committee (FFAC) is out.
+It gives the chance to compare the party’s finances now with five years ago.

 The good news bit